Share this article

 Business Administration Careers

-With a broad foundation of business knowledge and expertise in analyzing a market, a business administration degree can lead to career opportunities in both the private and public business sector, government positions, or the option to start a personal business.
-In a survey of NACE members, 59.7% indicated they would be willing to hire a candidate with a business administration degree.
+With a broad foundation of business knowledge and expertise in analyzing a market, a business administration degree can lead students to pursue potential career opportunities in both the private and public business sectors, government positions, or the option to start a personal business.

 Additional job options may be found in investment banking, small business management, or by completing a master’s degree